Carricaner/ha-infra-template/README.md

     ```
     - The order of files matters, since the latter will overwrite the former's values.

--  It’s recommended to deploy a NAT Gateway in each AZ where you have private subnets, which avoiding cross-AZ data transfer fee and NAT Gatway outage.
+-  It’s recommended to deploy a NAT Gateway in each AZ where you have private subnets, which avoiding cross-AZ data transfer fee.

 - Relationships among ALBs, listners & target groups
     ```mermaid